atlarge-research/opendc/docs/deploy.md

 # Deploying OpenDC
-This document explains how you can deploy OpenDC in your local environment.
+This document explains how you can deploy a multi-tenant instance of OpenDC using Docker.
-The official way to run OpenDC is using Docker.
-Other options include building and running locally, and building and running to deploy on a server.

 ## Contents